aosolorzano/city-tasks-spring-boot-aws-eda/src/city-tasks-events/README.md

 - events        - Invocation events that you can use to invoke the function.
 - template.yaml - A template that defines the application's AWS resources.

-This application reacts to EC2 Instance State change events, demonstrating the power of awsEvent-driven development with Amazon EventBridge.
+This application reacts to EC2 Instance State change events, demonstrating the power of eventBridgeEvent-driven development with Amazon EventBridge.

 The application uses several AWS resources, including Lambda functions and an EventBridge Rule.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.